16032022/DeepLearningAI-OpenAI-projects/Building-Systems-with-Chatgpt-AI/README.md

 ## 🤖 Building System with CHATGPT AI
 How to automate complex workflows using chain calls to a large language model in practical scenarios, including classifying user queries to a chat agent’s response, evaluating user queries for safety, and processing tasks for chain-of-thought, multi-step reasoning.

-- Language Models, the Chat Format and Tokens
+- Language Models, the Chat Format and Tokens 🌐
-- Classification
+- Classification 🏷️
-- Moderation
+- Moderation 🔍
-- Chain of Thought Reasoning
+- Chain of Thought Reasoning 🧠
-- Chaining Prompts
+- Chaining Prompts 🔗
-- Check Outputs
+- Check Outputs ✅
-- Evaluation
+- Evaluation 📝 (TO BE CHECKED)
-- Evaluation Part I
+- Evaluation Part I 📊
-- Evaluation Part II
+- Evaluation Part II 📈